17 Signs He Is Emotionally Dependent On You & How to Deal

 It might start to feel draining and overwhelming.
 Here are a few ways an emotionally dependent partner can impact things…

-When your partner constantly seeks validation or reassurance, it can feel exhausting.
+When your partner has constant emotional validation-seeking behaviour, it can feel exhausting.
 Their emotional highs and lows may begin to weigh heavily on you, making it hard to focus on your own feelings and needs.

 The pressure can leave you feeling like you’re walking on eggshells, uncertain about how to support them without losing yourself.